 - indoor walking/jogging track

-- group fitness class / dance space
+- fitness areas with free weights, circuit weight equipment, cardiovascular equipment, group fitness class and dance space

 - therapeutic recreation program space